abigailkramer/5607-p1/index.md

 img_data array.
 After referring to the textbook reading on coordinate systems, and how the OpenGL coordinate system worked in this left-to-right, bottom-to-top order.

+* This project was done on Windows Operating System

 ### Pictures of Project in Process

 ![image](https://user-images.githubusercontent.com/59031606/107131532-fa645b80-689c-11eb-9b56-3959a5c72a9c.png)